 Our gardens can start to look a bit bare and gappy this month, and bedding plants are brilliant for an instant lift.
 You don’t have to tackle the whole garden; go for areas that you can see from indoors, or plant up containers and position them somewhere that you walk past regularly, like the front door.

 Pansies, violas, cyclamen, ivy and heather are all great plants for an autumn display.
-Garden centres, DIY stores and supermarkets usually have a good range on offer.
+Garden centres, DIY stores and supermarkets usually have lots winter bedding plants in stock at this time of year.
+You can also take a look at my posts on fall flowers for pots, winter plants for pots and plants for winter hanging baskets which have a whole host of plant suggestions and care tips.

 Divide summer flowering perennials